aaronpeikert/reproducible-research/README.md

 document generation and version management as tools to ensure reproducibility, we demonstrate with practical examples that these alone are not sufficient to ensure long-term computational reproducibility.
-Leveraging containerization, dependence management, version management, and dynamic document generation, the workflow increases scientific productivity by facilitating later reproducibility and reuse of code and data.
+Combining containerization, dependence management, version management, and dynamic document generation, the proposed workflow increases scientific productivity by facilitating later reproducibility and reuse of code and data.

 ![](Images/nutshell.svg)<!-- -->